genestack/user-docs/docs/user-guide/doc-odm-user-guide/getting-access-token-azure.md

 # Getting Access Token (Azure)

-This guide explains how to authenticate against an API protected by Azure AD using a **Bearer token**.
+This guide explains how to authenticate against the ODM API protected by Azure AD using a **Bearer token**.
 We’ll walk through installing the Azure CLI, obtaining the token, and then passing it in request headers.

 ---